Getting Hired: Follow-up & Negotiations

 - It’s important that you follow through with your “first impression” until you follow-up and express appreciation to all those involved in the interview

-- If the offer you receive is aligned with how you defined success (Mission: Defining Success) and what meets, or exceeds, your compensation expectations then a negotiation may not be necessary
+- If the offer you receive is aligned with how you defined success (Mission: Defining Success) and what meets or exceeds, your compensation expectations then a negotiation may not be necessary

 - When it comes to negotiating an offer, the only important factor is the value you will bring to that role, not your personal expenses or needs – Make them understand what your unique ROI will be

 This week, revisit your Success Statement and make sure you have developed your three price points for the ideal compensation.
 Not knowing this will make recognizing a fair offer extremely difficult once it comes your way.
-And download the resource below to understand components of a job offer.
+And download the resource below to understand the components of a job offer.

 We Want to Hear From You

 We'd love to learn more about you, your team, and your challenges.
 Talent War Group is ready to help.